Amoret, Missouri

 Amoret is a city in western Bates County, Missouri, and is part of the Kansas City metropolitan area within the United States.
 The population was 133 at the 2020 census.

 History

 Amoret was platted in 1890, and possibly was named after the biblical Amorites.
 A post office called Amoret has been in operation since 1885.

 Geography

 Amoret is located on Missouri Route 52 approximately 13 miles west of Butler and just over one mile east of the Missouri-Kansas border.
-Mulberry Creek flows past about one mile to the east and joins the Marias des Cygnes River about 2.5 miles to the southeast.
+Mulberry Creek flows past about one mile to the east and joins the Marais des Cygnes River about 2.5 miles to the southeast.

 According to the United States Census Bureau, the city has a total area of 0.21 sqmi, all land.